Frequently Asked Questions

 If you would like to transfer to a different category this is not a problem, you will simply have to pay the difference if the new package is more expensive.
 If you choose to transfer to a cheaper package you will not be refunded the price difference.

 If you wish to cancel your place due to injury or any other circumstances, your entry fee is non refundable.
-We have listed below your cancellation options (all options will incur a £20 admin fee)
+We have listed below your cancellation options (each option will incur a £25 admin fee, unless otherwise stated)

-- Transfer your place to another individual for (outlined in the question below)
+- Transfer your place to another individual (outlined in the question below)

 Can someone take my place?